 Once again using the example from above, let’s assume that the employee that only worked for four hours on a Friday before leaving for a weekend vacation had previously used all 80 hours of his paid vacation leave allotment.
 In this situation, the employer would still be required to pay the employee his entire salary for the workweek because the employee worked for part of the day on Friday.
 This is true even though the employee has exhausted his paid vacation leave allotment.
 The employer could discipline the employee or perhaps deduct time from future vacation leave allotments, but it may not reduce the employee’s pay for the week without running the risk of losing the employee’s exempt status.

 One of the costs of designating an employee as salaried and exempt is that the employer may only reduce the employee’s weekly pay in a limited number of circumstances.
-One of these exceptions occurs when an employee does not perform any work in an entire day for personal reason.
-As discussed, this exception is limited to whole day absences and does permit an employer to reduce an employee’s weekly salary for partial day absences.
+One of these exceptions occurs when an employee does not perform any work for an entire day for a personal reason.
+As discussed, this exception is limited to whole-day absences and does permit an employer to reduce an employee’s weekly salary for partial-day absences.
 The rule does not, however, limit an employer’s ability to reduce a salaried, exempt employee’s vacation leave allotment, although once an employee has exhausted his or her leave allotment, the employer remains obligated to ensure that the employee is fully compensated even on days of partial absence.